Making mosaics and learning about peacebuilding at the museum!

-Celebrate the actions of past and present peace activists at The International Peace Museum in Dayton.
+Celebrate the actions of the past and recent peace activists at the Dayton International Peace Museum.
 View one-of-a-kind exhibits, attend events, and join our community.

 Welcome to The International Peace Museum

-Our mission is inspire people to work for greater peace and compassion through education and collaboration.
+Our mission is to inspire people to work for greater peace and compassion through education and collaboration.

 Founded in 2004, The International Peace Museum raises awareness of nonviolent strategies for achieving peace now and in the future.
 It honors the 1995 Dayton Peace Accords that ended the war in Bosnia.
 The Dayton International Peace Museum was founded by J. Frederick Arment, Ralph and Christine Dull, Steve Fryburg and Lisa Wolters.